JSpenJS17/SimWall/README.md

-Implements a Conway's Game of Life wallpaper.
+Implements a Conway's Game of Life and Brian's Brain as a desktop wallpaper.

 Display made with X11 libraries in C.